welainom/BlueStamp-Engineering-William-Liu/index.md

 # Modifications:

 **Summary:**
 My first modification was allowing the user to manually control the robot, and override it's automatic driving.
 I did this using MIT App Inventor, and an HC05 bluetooth module.
-I created an app that allows the user to switch between manual and automatic modes, and gives them five movement functions, forward, reverse, turning left, turning right, and stopping.
+Using MIT App Inventor, I created an app that allows the user to switch between manual and automatic modes, and gives them five movement functions, forward, reverse, turning left, turning right, and stopping.

 **How It Works:**
 The app is connected to the bluetooth module, which is connected to my Raspberry Pi.
 When a button is pressed, it sends a character through the bluetooth module to the Raspberry Pi.
 For example, if the forward button was pressed, it would send a "F".
 The raspberry Pi recieves these characters, and moves the motors accordingly.
 The default mode is automatic, but if the user presses manual or automatic mode, the robot will switch accordingly.